nathanwongstudio/w-editions/readme.md

 # W Editions Github Repo

 ## Installation
-Hello, in order to preview this site correctly, you first have to install the dependencies:
+Hello, in order to preview this site correctly, you first have to install the dependencies

+First, you need to install some way to use Kirby CMS -- [here's their quickstart guide with requirements etc.](https://getkirby.com/docs/guide/quickstart)

+then:

 1. clone the repo
 2. install dependencies using `composer update`